ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/object.md

 ▸ **hasOwnProp**(`key`, `obj`): `boolean`

-Checks that object has property.
+Checks if object has property.

 #### Parameters